Make A Booking Call Now

 Maximum penalty for sections 126(2)(a) and 126(2)(b) of the Planning and Environment Act 1987

-If the contravention or failure to comply is of a continuing nature, a further penalty of not more than 60 penalty units (a $9.671 fine) for each continuing day after conviction may be imposed.8
+If the contravention or failure to comply is of a continuing nature, a further penalty of not more than 60 penalty units ($12,546.00 as at 2026–27) for each continuing day after conviction may be imposed.8

 The Department of Treasury and Finance reviews and updates the value of a penalty unit on 1 July each year.9 As such, the maximum fine for this offence is liable to change.